DARS administers programs which offer a broad range of services to individuals with disabilities to enhance opportunities for independent living.

 If you are seeking assistance in any one of these areas, but don't have a contact number, you may call the Division for Community Living Office at 1-800-552-5019 Voice, 1-800-464-9950 TTY, 804-662-7134 Voice/TTY and we will help you connect with the appropriate resource within our Division.

 The Brain Injury Services Coordination (BISC) manages multiple programs, contracts, and federal/state grants that provide brain injury services throughout the state.
 The BISC Unit serves as a point of contact for customers seeking general information on brain injury and spinal cord injury, or specific resources and referral information about agency services for persons with neurotrauma.

 Centers for Independent Living (CILs) provide services and advocacy to promote the leadership, independence, and productivity of people with disabilities.
-CILs work with both individuals, as well as the local communities, to remove barriers to independence and ensuring equality of persons with disabilities.
+CILs work with both individuals, as well as the local communities, to remove barriers to independence and ensure equality of persons with disabilities.

 This program provides consumer-directed personal assistance services to persons with significant physical disabilities who need assistance in performing daily living activities related to employment or community living.

 Dementia Services provides assistance across the Commonwealth to persons with Alzheimer's disease and other forms of dementia, and their caregivers.
 The primary role of Dementia Services is to monitor the development and implementation of Virginia's Dementia State Plan by coordinating, facilitating, and supporting the activities of the Alzheimer's Disease and Related Disorders Commission.
 Additional functions include disseminating information, coordinating services and activities, and identifying interdisciplinary memory assessment centers.